-7.14.8 Pull Requests and Code Reviews
+3.1.8 Pull Requests and Code Reviews

-Before any code is merged into the develop or main branches, it must be tested, documented, reviewed, and accepted.
-Creating a pull request on the Axom Github project to merge a branch into develop or main initiates the test and review processes.
+Before any code is merged into the develop or master branches, it must be tested, documented, reviewed, and accepted.
+Creating a pull request on the Axom Bitbucket project to merge a branch into develop or master initiates the test and review processes.
 All required build configurations and tests must pass for a pull request to be approved.
 Also, new tests (unit, integration, etc.) must be created that exercise any new functionality that is introduced.
 This will be assessed by reviewers of each pull request.
 See Step 4 - Create a pull request for details about creating pull requests.

 Code changes in a pull request must be accepted by at least one member of the Axom development team other than the originator of the pull request.
-It is recommended that several team members review pull requests, especially when changes affect APIs, dependencies (within Axom and external), etc. Pull request reviewers can be selected on Github when the pull request is created.
+It is recommended that several team members review pull requests, especially when changes affect APIs, dependencies (within Axom and external), etc. Pull request reviewers can be selected on Bitbucket when the pull request is created.
 Changes reviewed by the team are accepted, rejected, or commented on for improvement; e.g., issues to be addressed, suggested changes, etc. Pull requests can be updated with additional changes and commits as needed.
 When a pull request is approved, it can be merged.
 If the merged branch is no longer needed for development, it should be deleted.

-In addition to successful compilation and test passing, changes to the develop and main branches should be scrutinized in other ways and using other code health tools we use.
-See Git/Github: Version Control and Branch Development for more information about using our continuous integration tools.
+In addition to successful compilation and test passing, changes to the develop and master branches should be scrutinized in other ways and using other code health tools we use.
+See Continuous Integration for more information about using our continuous integration tools.